 Winick also married his MTV's Real World co-star Pam Ling in 2001.
 Since then, he has also made an effort to introduce more minority characters in his comics and to utilize underrated minority heroes, particularly Asian females (such as Grace Choi).
 While this would normally be commendable, Winick's attempts at increasing diversity have been almost universally ham-fisted, with one of the most grievous examples being Green Lantern #150, in which Kyle Rayner learns that his long-lost father is a Mexican immigrant... despite his father having an established history as being a deep-cover government agent who worked in Ireland and Kyle having already met his very-Caucasian uncle.

-Jack Chick went through a Creator Breakdown that, for all intents and purposes, is still going on.
-He suffered a stroke in '96, and his ability to draw has slowly deteriorated ever since.
+Jack Chick went through a Creator Breakdown that, for all intents and purposes, lasted till his death in 2016.
+He suffered a stroke in '96, and his ability to draw slowly deteriorated ever since.

 After the death of Jeph Loeb's son, Sam, there was a notable change in the theme and mood of Loeb's comics writing.
 He used one of his scripts and created "Sam story" comics for Superman/Batman, and then retired from comics.
 Later his friends at Marvel convinced Loeb to return to the industry and work for Marvel.
 Since then Loeb wrote a mini-series about how several characters mourn Sam's death through the proxy that is Captain America, dropped a steaming load of controversial plot onto the Incredible Hulk series, and tore through the Ultimate universe with Tomino-like reckless abandon.
-Losing a son is never easy...
+(It takes a Wikipedia page to list all of the characters that died in his Ultimatum limited series) Losing a son is never easy...

 He also gave the new Nova the name Sam Alexander in honor of his son.